Rational and Emotional: Which are Client’s Buying MotivesMay 24, 2021

-- Senses attraction: Taste, sound, smell, style, feel, sight.
+- Senses attraction: Taste, sound, smell, style, feel sight.

 - Satisfy the knowledge curiosity: Knowledge, intelligence, enlightenment, wisdom.

-- Feeling comfortable, enjoyable, relaxing.
+- Feeling comfortable, enjoyable, and relaxing.

 - Improve confidence: Strong, overcoming the fear.

-- Positive, inspiring, energetic.
+- Become positive, inspiring, and energetic.

-- Be loved: Friendly, sympathy, happily.
+- Be loved: Friendly, sympathy, happiness, healing, beloved, belonging.